Enriching the Curriculum

 5. relays

-The children had a superb morning and were given opportunities to run long distance races as well.
+The children had a superb afternoon and were given opportunities to run long distance races as well.

 Dance Breakfast and After School Club